 And in 2 Peter 3:9 we read, He is patient with you, not wanting anyone to perish, but everyone to come to repentance.

 Also, God is not to blame for your emotional state.
 Sickness and disease came into the world because of sin, not because of God.
-He sent His son to die for you so you could be healed.
-If you want to blame someone blame Satan.
+So if you want to blame someone blame Satan.
 He’s the one who tried to ruin God’s creation by introducing sin into the world.